-Before tying a new method or routine to your hair care, it’s always important to take into consideration your hair porosity.
+Before using apple cider vinegar for your scalp and tying a new method or routine to your hair care, it’s always important to take into consideration your hair’s porosity.
 Porosity is the hair’s ability to retain and absorb water.
 Depending on your hair's porosity you may reap different benefits from this DIY hair treatment.

-Medium porosity: Medium porosity hair is in between high and low porosity types, so it can benefit from all apple cider vinegar application methods.
-The pre-poo method will help keep build-up under control while the final rinse or leave-in method will tame the cuticles and make the hair glossy.
+Medium porosity hair is in between high and low porosity types, so it can benefit from all apple cider vinegar application methods.
+The pre-poo method will help keep build-up under control, while the final rinse or leave-in method will tame the cuticles and make the hair glossy.

-Is pure Apple Cider Vinegar really the best option to clarify?
+Is Pure Apple Cider Vinegar the Best Option to Clarify?

 As we previously mentioned, apple cider vinegar is a very harsh and strongly acidic substance.
 It can have good results at melting down build-up and helping you get shiny hair, but it's also a risky substance to use in its raw form as it could develop sensitivities and scalp conditions.